-Many people shell out their hard-earned cash to make their fingernails look fabulous.
-But what about those gnarly toes?
-If you can’t justify spending the dough on both, you don’t have to!
-You can give yourself a pedicure at home.
+Many people shell out their hard-earned cash to make their fingernails look fabulous, but what about those gnarly toes?
+If you can’t justify spending the dough on both, you don’t have to; just give yourself a pedicure at home!

 And yes, guys, this article is for you, too.
 Everyone feels better when their toes don’t look like the cloven hooves of a mythological beast.
-Plus, since a lot of you will skip the hardest part (the toe-painting), it’s a much shorter process.
-I’ll let you know at which point you’re liberated.
+Plus, since most guys will skip the hardest part (the toe-painting), your DIY pedi will be a much shorter process.
+We’ll let you know at which point you’re liberated.
 But if you’ve ever wondered what it would be like to have electric blue toes, give it a try!
-I won’t tell.
+We’ll never tell.

 Before we begin, you must all brave the strongly scented, treacherous wilds of your local drugstore or beauty supply house to forage for supplies.
-I’ll wait here.
+We’ll wait here.

-- A foot tub: Now here’s where you might want to splurge!
-Sure, you could choose a plain, economical (and boring) tub.
+A foot tub or spa: Now here’s where you might want to splurge!
+Sure, you could choose a plain, economical tub.
 If you scrape your feet back and forth fast enough along those grooves on the bottom, it might sort of feel like a massage.
 But why not treat yourself to the blissful, heated, bubbly experience of a foot spa?
 You deserve it!
 And whichever you choose, you can add your favorite bath salts or aromatherapy oils to the water.
 Or plain old dish soap works, too.

-- Cuticle trimmers: The bravest pedicurists amongst you might use these to (carefully) trim your cuticles after you push them back.
+Cuticle trimmers: The bravest pedicurists amongst you might use these to (carefully) trim your cuticles after you push them back.
 The rest of you will run away screaming (but hopefully with all toes still attached).
 This set comes with a cuticle pusher, too.
 Bonus!

-Base and top coat, and nail polish: A good base and top coat are the secret ingredients that make your nail polish last longer.
+Base and top coat, and polish: A good base and top coat are the secret ingredients that make your nail polish last longer.
 Or you can get one that’s both.
 And, of course, you need a smashing color that says, “Look at my totally professionally pedicured toes!”

 Now that you’ve got all your supplies, it’s time to get down to the nitty-gritty—literally and figuratively.

 Now that you’ve hunted and gathered, it’s time to create some showstopping toenails.
 Just follow these steps to give yourself a pro-style pedicure:

 - Prepare your toenails.
 Use the polish remover and cotton balls or pads to remove any old polish.
 Even if your toes aren’t painted, don’t skip this step.
 The remover also cleans any oils or residue from your nails that might prevent your polish from adhering.